Saakshaat/notes-cli/README.md

 A Python based CLI for taking notes from your terminal.

 This application was built using [Click](https://click.palletsprojects.com/), which is a wonderful Python package for building interactive CLIs.
+It uses a SQLite database to save notes in memory and maintains a threshold of (currently) 25 notes.
+When the total number of notes reaches the threshold, it deletes the oldest note in memory before adding the new note.

 # Installation
 You must first clone this repository with: